gautamnaik1994/LLM_Fine_Tuning_Basic/blog/blog.md

 LoRA is a parameter-efficient fine-tuning technique that introduces low-rank matrices into the model's architecture.
 Instead of updating all the weights of the model during fine-tuning, LoRA adds trainable low-rank matrices to certain layers of the model.
 During training, only these low-rank matrices are updated, while the original weights remain frozen.
 This significantly reduces the number of parameters that need to be updated, making the fine-tuning process more efficient.

+LoRA takes less time as compared to QLoRA, but consumes more memory during training as it does not use quantization.
+LoRA is suitable for scenarios where you have access to GPUs with sufficient memory to handle the model size.

 The research paper introducing LoRA can be found [here](https://arxiv.org/abs/2106.09685).

+## QLoRA (Quantized Low-Rank Adaptation)

+QLoRA is an extension of LoRA that combines low-rank adaptation with model quantization.
+In QLoRA, the pre-trained model is first quantized to reduce its memory footprint, and then LoRA is applied to fine-tune the quantized model.
+This approach allows for even more efficient fine-tuning, as the quantized model requires less memory and computational resources.
+In other words, QLoRA enables fine-tuning of large language models on resource-constrained hardware, such as consumer-grade GPUs, by leveraging both quantization and low-rank adaptation techniques at a cost of minimal performance degradation.

+QLoRA takes more time as compared to LoRA, but consumes less memory during training as it uses quantization.
+QLoRA is suitable for scenarios where you have access to GPUs with limited memory.

 ## Let's Fine-Tune a Model